-We also have strong partnerships within the University of Leeds, including long standing collaboration with the Institute for Transport Studies a leadership role in water@leeds, one of the biggest inter-disciplinary water research initiatives in the world and a £2M collaboration with the Sustainability Research Institute and Leeds University Business School in resilient infrastructure and resource recovery.
+We also have strong partnerships within the University of Leeds, including long standing collaborations with the Institute for Transport Studies and the Centre for Global Development and a leadership role in two major initatives: water@leeds, one of the biggest inter-disciplinary water research initiatives in the world; and Cities, a University wide research theme.

 Our research is funded by research councils, industry and charities both in the UK and overseas.